Focus on Manufacturing

 You need to contact DWD at 1-800-891-6499 to determine why your UI is on hold and find out if there is anything you need to do to get it corrected.
 Personnel at WorkOne Northeast do not have access to your Uplink account.
 In any event, if you haven’t started receiving your UI, you do need to attend the meeting to potentially meet weekly RESEA/UI eligibility requirements.

 What can I expect from the initial meeting?

 A RESEA coach will verify your identity, go through basic demographic information, discuss your career and training interests, review your ICC resume, provide an overview of WorkOne Northeast services and partner to develop an individual reemployment plan.

 Can I do the meeting by phone instead of in person?

 Will the meeting take the entire amount of time stated in the letter I received?

 What if I need an interpreter?

-We are able to provide an interpreter or you may provide your own if you prefer.
-If you would like us to provide an interpreter, please contact the staff person listed on your letter prior to your appointment date and let them know you would like an interpreter and the language needed.
+If you need an interpreter, contact the RESEA coach listed on your letter prior to your appointment date and let them know you need an interpreter and the language needed.
 You may bring an interpreter, but we are required to also provide an interpreter scheduled via DWD.
 Your appointment time may be adjusted depending on interpreter availability.

 How can I get scheduled for a workshop?

-If you are scheduling a workshop as part of the RESEA program requirements, the RESEA coordinator will do this.
+If you are scheduling a workshop as part of the RESEA program requirements, the RESEA coach will do this.
 If you are scheduling a workshop for non-RESEA purposes, you can contact your local WorkOne Northeast career center.

 What if I need help putting my resume on ICC?